citrusframework/citrus/src/manual/ssh.md

 ### SSH Server

-Now that we have used Citrus on the client side we can also use Citrus SSH server module in order to provide a full stacked SSH server deamon.
+Now that we have used Citrus on the client side we can also use Citrus SSH server module in order to provide a full stacked SSH server daemon.
 We can accept SSH client connections and provide proper response messages as an answer.

 Given the above SSH module namespace declaration, adding a new SSH server is quite simple: